roman-milk/roman-milk.github.io/making-mother-my-slut.md

  Fifteen or twenty minutes went by and Johnny was really getting into the movie, he grabbed a throw and placed it over his lap, had his pants off and was stroking his cock.

  I was laying down pretending to be asleep when out of the corner of my eye I saw Kim peeking around the door watching the movie.
-Report_Story #2